LaqVillon/Dissertation-branch-predictor/README.md

     ```
   - The  "Specialized-preditors" directory collets the results of the specialized predictor for each dataset.
 Execute the python scripts to print the corresponding bar plots.

+## Articles

+Part of this work was done in colaboartion with reasearches from other institutions.
+Our effort was recognized in two publications:
+- [Neurocomputing]
+- [ESANN]

 ## License

 [MIT License](LICENSE)